Ash-raf10/turf-management-backend/README.md

 # Turf Management Backend

+### The original project was on [bitbucket](https://bitbucket.org/turf-management/turf-management-backend/src/develop/).
+I have imported the project on github for better organization.

 This repository contains the backend for the Turf Management system.
 You can view the project specification [here](https://docs.google.com/document/d/1nMc5BU3PvIJLAgdNgFG4Ca_xGuTRBv_7cLsAfWrUg9A/edit?usp=sharing).
 We have used jira as the project managment tool.

 ## Prerequisites